 This consultation is now closed.

-NHS England Yorkshire and Humber region is asking patients and the public for their views on proposals for the future of specialised vascular services in West Yorkshire.
+NHS England Yorkshire and Humber region asked patients and the public for their views on proposals for the future of specialised vascular services in West Yorkshire.

 Vascular services reconstruct, unblock or bypass arteries and are often one-off specialist procedures to reduce the risk of sudden death or amputation and prevent stroke.